yakuzadave/pymud-ss13/docs/space_exploration.md

   resource deposits.
 - **EVASuit** – tracks oxygen levels and suffers damage from severe hazards.
 - **AwayMission** – combines a shuttle, a site and a list of crew members.
+- **ShuttleSchedule** – keeps track of planned shuttle departures.

 `SpaceExplorationSystem` ties these pieces together so game logic can launch a mission and advance it with regular ticks.
 Resources gathered during missions are returned to the station when the shuttle docks and routed into the cargo inventory.

+Shuttles can be assigned future departures using `schedule_shuttle`, which records a destination and departure time.
+During each tick the system checks if a scheduled flight should begin and automatically navigates the shuttle.

 ## Common Hazards